 - No Money? — Another challenge is the cost of transcontinental travel for a family.
 If God is gathering his saints to be protected in one place, he had better be able to help them quite a bit with the undertaking.
-Thankfully, God has that covered, too.
-The "eagle's wings" given to the woman are symbolic of the same kind of divine providence that enabled Israel to escape slavery in Egypt, walk across the Red Sea, get water from the rock and eat manna from heaven (Ex 19:4 = Rev 12:14).
+Thankfully, God has that covered, too, as the "eagle's wings" divine provision mentioned above suggests.
 What will this "eagle's wings" help look like?
 People have asked me for years and I think I finally have a good answer: Just as the Israeli government has a funded "aliyah" program to help regather lost Jews scattered in other countries to immigrate to Israel, I think God will have Christian leaders set up a similar migration assistance program for getting to the prepared place.
 (Below I will explain why this program will be abuse-free because nobody in their "right" mind (lacking faith) would want to go where the "aliyah" program will send you.)

 - Sacrifice — The first real cause for people to turn down God's plan would be the great sacrifice it entails.
 Moving to God's prepared place requires you to leave your home, country, family, friends and nearly all your possessions.
 This is the same great sacrifice God asked Abraham to make, in more ways than one.
 After Abraham left his father and country, God even asked him to give up his only son.
 Similarly, when God sends the command for us to leave, many of our believing and unbelieving friends and family will decide not to go, including adult grown children.
 Just like Abraham, we'll have to give them up for God.
 For some people nothing is more important than family, and this is a huge ask.
 The question for them at that time will be whether family is more important than God to them.